-Google AdWords offers three different keyword types and if you are not correctly using the three categories you won’t get the best possible results or ROI for your campaign.
+Google Ads, formerly Google AdWords, offers three different keyword types and if you are not correctly using the three categories you won’t get the best possible results or ROI for your campaign.
 The three different keyword categories are broad match, phrase match, and exact match.
 Each of the keyword match types was created to pull in different types of searches.

-Google AdWords won’t advise you on what type of keyword category, so it’s up to you to decide when each should be used.
+Google Ads won’t advise you on what type of keyword category, so it’s up to you to decide when each should be used.

 Broad Match keywords will return hits for your keywords in any order.
 For example, if you run an ad for “Chicago best SEO company” not only will your ad show for someone searching for “Chicago best SEO company” but it will also show for “best SEO company Chicago.”
 For most industries, broad match campaigns bring in significantly more traffic.
 The downside to Broad Match campaigns is that it may bring in traffic that was actually looking for something else, so depending on your keywords, you may need to add in some negative keyword matches.